PScherling/WDS-and-MDT-Deployment-Toolkit/README.md

 -   Script must be run as **Administrator**
 -   Server must be rebooted before running WDS for the first time
 -   Ensure ADK + WinPE + MDT files exist in the paths configured
+-   Ensure that you change the "wds.usr" users password after completion or change it inside the script before you execute it

 ---